-Use apple cider vinegar as a natural ear cleaner as part of your dog’s normal grooming routine.
+You can also use apple cider vinegar for dogs as a natural ear cleaner.
 As with other topical applications of apple cider vinegar, mix up 50/50 water/apple cider vinegar.
 Apply the apple cider vinegar-water mixture to a cotton ball and gently wipe your dog’s ears.
 If your dog has signs of an ear infection such as redness or discharge, consult your vet.

 Some studies seem to indicate that giving apple cider vinegar to people can improve digestion because adding acidic acid to drinking water increases good bacteria in the stomach and acidic acid is a primary component of apple cider vinegar.
 Some dog parents believe that putting small amounts of apple cider vinegar (again equal parts water and apple cider vinegar) into a dog’s food/water in the morning improves his digestion for the day, supports stabilizing weight, and encourages a dog’s ability to absorb nutrients from his food.

 Don’t get too excited about apple cider vinegar for dogs, though.
-There isn’t much science behind the claims that apple cider vinegar is a useful treatment for your dog.
+There isn’t much science behind the claims that apple cider vinegar for dogs is a useful homemade remedy.
 After seeing all kinds of claims on apple cider vinegar for dogs, I decided to seek out some medical advice before trying anything with my own pups.

 “Apple cider vinegar isn’t a cure-all for much of anything in dogs,” Dr. Heather Loenser, Senior Veterinary Officer at the American Animal Hospital Association, cautions.
 “While it tends not to be toxic, there are safe and effective medications prescribed by a veterinarian, that can treat a dog for ear infections, allergies, GI upset, fleas and other common conditions where apple cider vinegar is erroneously used.”

-So, the good news is including apple cider vinegar as part of your dog’s diet isn’t likely to hurt him … but it’s also unclear just how much it will help.
+So, the good news is including apple cider vinegar as part of your dog’s diet isn’t likely to hurt him … but it’s also unclear just how much apple cider for dogs will help.
 As with any natural, alternative or holistic veterinary remedies, it all comes back to personal choice — and checking with your vet to make sure your choices are safe for your dog.
-And if you choose to use apple cider vinegar on your dogs, never give it undiluted.
+And if you choose to use apple cider vinegar for dogs, never give it undiluted.
 Always dilute it with water.